 Excellent Build Quality

 They come in sleek, CNC-machined black aluminum, which makes the pedal set the right mixture of sturdy and lightweight.
 The base is weighted and can be mounted with compatible wheel stands or cockpits, or it will sit without moving on hardwood or carpeted floors.
-However, we always recommend you hard mount your pedals for the best experience.
+However, I always recommend you hard mount your pedals for the best experience.

 The accelerator and clutch come equipped with magnetic and contactless sensors for both a long life and maximum performance (although some users have reported sensor issues after years of heavy use).
 You’ll also find a load cell on the brake, which can take up to 90 kg of braking pressure.